vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 (Alakananda and Viṣnuganga).
 Pancāyatana-(five tirthas on the Pañcāpsaras-tirtha-(on the southern Narmadā ) M. 191.
 5-6

 sea) Bh.
 X. 79.18 ( Sridhara-svāmi, Pandārakavana-(very fit for sraddha) com. of Bh,, says that this tirtha is V a 77.37 in Phālguna which is Anantapura Pandavesvaraka-(under Narmada ) in the Madras State, Adi.
 (216.1-4) P 1.
 18. 58, M. 191.
 61-62 names them as Agastyatirtha, Pandukūpa-Br.
 III.
 13.37 (near the Saubhadra, Pauloma, Kārandhama sea) very fit for sraddha and Bhāradvāja.
 They were Pandupura--Vide Paundarikapura shunned by all, but Arjuna plunged Pandura-Vā.
 45. 91 (a minor m.) into them and relieved the Pandisahya-(one of the guhya-ksetras Apsarases who had been reduced to of Visnu) Nr.
 65.9 a. by TK 12 pools by a curse.
-SK, Mahesvara- Panduvišālātirtha-(under Gaya) Vā. khanda, Kaumārikā section, chap.
+SK, Mahesvara- Panduviśālātirtha-(under Gaya) Vā. khanda, Kaumārikā section, chap.
 1 .77.99; Vā.
 112. 44-48 (read Pandu is Pañcapsarah-samuddharana (by

 sila); T.K. p.
 168 quoting Vā, reads Arjuna).